 Summer is prime pasta salad season.
 And I am taking full advantage of eating noodles at room temperature or even straight from the fridge.

-Yes, it is a long name, but I wanted to give proper credit to all those veggies.
+Yes, it is a long name, but I want to give proper credit to each vegetable.

-In the past I have made the green beans on the stovetop in boiling water for this recipe, but it just seemed unnecessary to add yet another cooking method.
-And another pot to wash.
+In the past I have made the green beans on the stovetop in boiling water for this recipe, but it just seems unnecessary to add yet another cooking method.
+And another pot to wash!

-It helped to marry the flavor of the veggies with the pasta by folding them in straight off the hot sheet pan.
+It helps to marry the flavor of the veggies with the pasta by folding them in hot straight from the sheet pan.

-I loved how this roasted tomato, zucchini & squash pasta salad was more about the veggies than the penne.
+I love how this roasted tomato, zucchini squash pasta salad is more about the veggies than the penne.

 With pasta salad, I always make sure that the pasta is al dente.
 Having that slight chew allows it to stand up to all the rest of the ingredients.